dgroomes/my-software/bash/BASH_COMPLETION.md

 The relevant files are:

 * `/usr/local/etc/profile.d/bash_completion.sh`.
 This gets called from `.bash_profile`.
-It symlinks to `../../Cellar/bash-completion@2/2.10/etc/profile.d/bash_completion.sh`
+It symlinks to `../../Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh`
-* `/usr/local/Cellar/bash-completion@2/2.10/etc/profile.d/bash_completion.sh` This is the configuration file hook.
+* `/usr/local/Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh` This is the configuration file hook.
 It loads bash-completion.
-* `/usr/local/Cellar/bash-completion@2/2.10/share/bash-completion/bash_completion` This is the bash-configuration
+* `/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion` This is the bash-completion
   program itself
-* `/usr/local/share/bash-completion/bash_completion` what is this?
-What is the point?
-Its contents are identical to `/usr/local/Cellar/bash-completion@2/2.10/share/bash-completion/bash_completion` and it is not a symlink.
+* `/usr/local/share/bash-completion/bash_completion` this symlinks to the bash-completion program (`/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion`)

 The environment variable `BASH_COMPLETION_COMPAT_DIR` is a compatibility option to enable `bash-completion v2` to load third-party completion scripts that were designed in the era of `bash-completion v1` (at least that's how I understand it).
 For example, set `BASH_COMPLETION_COMPAT_DIR="/usr/local/etc/bash_completion.d"` if you want to load those completions.
-(Where do third-party completion scripts go for v2?)
+(Where are third-party (non-bundled) completion scripts supposed to go in the v2 era?
+Confusingly I think they are supposed to go in the "compat" directory.
+Shouldn't they have a proper–rather, intentional–directory?)